Two pairs of hiking boots worn by two people balance on the edge of a rock. The front most pair have vibrant purple laces

 Scrub Them Clean

-We know it can feel like a chore sometimes but it's really important that after every walk, you take the time to lightly scrub off any mud, grass and grit that has accumulated on your boots using warm water and a semi-stiff brush.
-For the best results also use a footwear cleaner like Nikwax Footwear Cleaning Gel or Granger's Footwear Gear Cleaner, before wiping off any excess residue with a damp cloth.
+Although it may seem like a chore, it's really important that after every walk (especially during muddy winter conditions) you take the time to lightly scrub off any mud, grass, grit, and dust that may have accumulated on your boots using warm water and a semi-stiff brush.
+For best results, we also recommend using a specialised performance footwear cleaner such as Nikwax Footwear Cleaning Gel or Granger's Footwear Gear Cleaner, before wiping off any excess residue with a damp cloth.

 Absorb All Moisture

-If your boots get really wet, stuff them with newspaper or use Absorba Balls to help draw out moisture, maintain their shape and prevent odour.
-Resist the temptation to speed up the process by placing your boots next to a direct heat source such as a radiator as this can damage boots and cause the upper to crack.
-Allow them to dry naturally in a warm room or outdoors away from direct sunlight.
+If your boots get really wet, stuff them with newspaper or use Absorba Balls to help draw out moisture, maintain their shape, and prevent the build-up of unpleasant odours.
+Try to resist the temptation to speed up the process by placing your boots next to a direct heat source like a radiator or fireplace as this can cause damage, warp the shape, and cause the upper of the boots to crack.
+Instead, allow them to dry naturally in a warm room or outdoors in dry weather away from direct sunlight.

 Re-proof Regularly

-Boots don't stay perfect for ever.
-They need care and attention.
-To keep your boots performing at their best you should re-proof them every couple of wears or when you notice that water has stopped beading on their surface.
-It’s important to know what your boots are made of before you treat them.
-Each type of material needs a different product to help waterproof it.
-If you are in doubt about what material your boots are made of you should be able to find the information on either our own or the manufacturer’s website.
-Alternatively, you can ask one of our in-store experts for advice.
+Boots don't stay perfect forever.
+They need care, upkeep, and attention.
+To help keep your boots outdoors and adventuring for longer, you should seek to re-proof them every couple of wears in arduous conditions or when you notice the water has stopped beading on their surface.
+To do this, you need to know what your boots are made from.
+Boots are made from a range of fabrics, and each material needs a different product to help waterproof it.
+If you're ever in doubt about what your boots are made from, either check the manufacturer's website or ask our experts for advice next time you pop in-store.

 Full Leather Boots

-For full grain leather boots allow the boots to dry naturally before using a cloth to apply Granger's G-Wax or the nozzle sponge on Nikwax Waterproof Cream.
-This will help condition the leather, re-proofing it so it retains its waterproof qualities and help prevent it from drying out and cracking.
-To avoid leather boots losing their shape, care should be taken to avoid excessively softening leather uppers.
-This means not over soaking the boot uppers in warm water when washing them or over use of the leather softening proofing products when treating the uppers.
+For full-grain leather boots, allow the shoes to dry naturally before using a cloth to apply Granger's G-Wax or the nozzle sponge on Nikwax Waterproof Cream.
+These help condition the leather, re-proofing it so it retains its waterproof qualities and help prevent it from drying out and cracking.
+To prevent leather boots from losing their shape, avoid excessively softening leather uppers by over-soaking in warm water or overusing softening and proofing products when treating them.

 Suede / Nubuck Boots

-Beeswax-based treatments like Grangers G Wax will nourish and protect all kinds of leather, maintaining performance and prolonging the life of your boots but can change the appearance of suede and nubuck.
-To avoid this we recommend using Nikwax Nubuck & Suede Proof, which both protects and preserves the original texture of the leather.
-Apply an even coating to your boots while they are still damp and then leave them for two minutes to allow them to absorb the treatment before leaving them to dry naturally.
+For suede and nubuck boots, we recommend Beeswax-based treatments like Granger's G-Wax.
+This will nourish and protect all kinds of leather, maintaining performance and prolonging the life of your boots, however, do be cautious that beeswax treatments can change the appearance of suede and nubuck.
+To avoid this, we recommend using Nikwax Footwear Cleaning Gel, which protects and preserves the original texture of the leather.
+Apply an even coating to your boots while they are still damp, and then leave them for two minutes to allow them to absorb the treatment before leaving them to dry naturally.

-For synthetic boots apply either Granger’s Footwear Repel or Nikwax Fabric & Leather Proof while they are still damp after cleaning to help the proofer soak into the material then allow them to dry naturally.
+For synthetic boots, apply either Granger’s Footwear Repel Plus or Nikwax Fabric & Leather Proof while your boots are still damp after cleaning to help the proofer soak into the material, then allow them to dry naturally.

 Related articles